 This diploma has been developed to provide persons working in the food and beverage industry the opportunity to receive academic qualifications.
-It is designed for persons who have joined the industry without any formal certification in the field and requires work experience in the field for a minimum of five (5) years, or approval from the Dean, or that the person possesses an associate degree or higher.
+It is designed for persons who have joined the industry without any formal certification in the field, and requires work experience in the field for a minimum of five (5) years, approval from the Dean, or persons possess an associate degree or higher.
 This diploma will allow students to formalise their training and experience.